Zireael07/The-Veins-of-the-Earth-original/README.md

 Underdark
 =========

-An Underdark roguelike for T-Engine
+An underdark roguelike for T-Engine.

-Requires T-Engine 1.0.4
+Requires T-Engine 1.0.4.

+Based on the OGL license (included).

 Contributors:
 - Sebsebeleb